Matthew Cox | Inside True Crime Podcast - WHY MY HOUSE WAS RAIDED... ( FULL PODCAST )

 I'm going to give them a little bit of crack

-because they want to smoke crack.
+because they want to smoke crack

-They don't want to do pain pills.
+they don't want to do pain pills

-I'm going to go ahead and give them the crack.
+I'm going to go ahead and give them the crack

-Take all their pills for dirt cheap.
+take all their pills from them for dirt cheap

-And then I'm going to bust them down for $30, $35 a piece, $20 a piece.
+and bust them down for $30, $35 a piece,

 You know, they started at $10.